augustoliks/loguru-gelf-extension/README.md

 6     | Informational  |  info    | Informational messages
 7     | Debug          |  debug   | Debug-level messages.
 Messages that contain information normally of use only when debugging a program.

-gelfguru implements methods with Severity or Keyword, for example:
+Gelfguru implements methods with Severity or Keyword, for example:

 ```python
 >>> import logger